-- 2.3.40 "Module" is a learning component (building block) within a programme of study towards a qualification and means the following in the defined context: - a) "Compulsory module" is a module that students must register for as part of a particular programme and whose outcomes must be achieved successfully before a qualification can be awarded. - b) "Couplet module" is a first-semester module followed by the second-semester module where the content of the second-semester module is dependent on the content of the first-semester module, subject to a minimum of 40% obtained for the first-semester module to progress to the second-semester module. - c) "Elective module" is any module that can be exchanged for another module as provided for in the programme. - d) "Semester module" is a module that extends over one semester (approximately 14 academic weeks) as reflected in the academic calendar approved by Senate. - g) "Term module" is a module that extends over one term (approximately 7 academic weeks) within a particular semester as reflected in the academic calendar as approved by Senate. - 2.3.48 "Plagiarism" means passing off ideas, however expressed, including in the form of phrases, words, images, artefacts, sounds, or other intellectual or artistic outputs, as one's own when they are not one's own; or such passing off, as an original contribution, of ideas that are one's own but have been expressed on a previous occasion for assessment by any academic institution or in any published form, without acknowledgement of the previous expression.
-Plagiarism is understood as one of several related forms of academic dishonesty, all of which are addressed in the Student Disciplinary Code and the UJ Policy on Academic Misconduct (once approved).
+- 2.3.28 Module is a learning component (building block) within a programme of study towards a qualification and means the following in the defined context: - (a) Compulsory module is a module that students must register for as part of a particular programme and whose outcomes must be achieved successfully before a qualification can be awarded. - (b) Co-requisite module means a module that a student must enrol in at the same time as, or in some cases before, enrolling in the desired module. - (c) Couplet module is a first-semester module followed by a second-semester module where the content of the second-semester module is dependent on the content of the first-semester module, subject to a minimum examination mark as well as a minimum final mark of at least 40% obtained for the first-semester module to progress to the second-semester module. - (d) Elective module is any module that can be exchanged for another module as provided for in the programme. - (e) Prerequisite module means a module that a student must pass before continuing with the more advanced module. - (g) Semester module is a module that extends over one semester (approximately 14 academic weeks) as reflected in the academic calendar approved by Senate. - (i) Term module is a module that extends over one term (approximately seven academic weeks) within a particular semester as reflected in the academic calendar as approved by Senate. - (j) Year module is a module that extends over two semesters (approximately 28 academic weeks) as reflected in the academic calendar of a particular calendar year as approved by Senate. - (k) Major module means a defined set of modules in each year of study that is taken to third-year level, all relating to a single discipline.